kaievns/pentix.rb/README.md

 # Pentix In Ruby

-Pentix is a tough Siberian version of the good old tetris game.
+Pentix is a morally superior Siberian version of the good old tetris game.
-It uses `5x5` figures matrix and a collection of 29 crazy shapes.
+It uses `5x5` matrix and a collection of 29 advanced figures.

+And yes, they won't allow you to operate a battle bear until you reach at least level 15 in this game :)

 ## Usage